 - My Car Hates Me - Occasionally a bug causes the engine of a StuG assault gun to not work at all, even if it was working fine a few seconds ago.
 Of course Sods Law wishes it to happen just when you're facing an enemy armoured column.

 - No Swastikas - So the game can be sold in Germany, no swastikas are allowed in the game or on the forum.
-However, in a possible attempt to Get Crap Past The Radar, the crossroads look suspiciously like swastikas on the game map.
+However, the crossroads look suspiciously like swastikas on the game map.